 - According to the birth model, through an NDE, people relive the shock and trauma of birth.

 - Various neuroanatomical and neurochemical models preach that NDEs are triggered by damage to various areas of the brain.

-– The multi-factorial model says that every component of a NDE can be explained through either chemical, psychological or physiological factors.
+- The multi-factorial model says that every component of an NDE can be explained through either chemical, psychological, or physiological factors.

-As mentioned, the studying of NDEs is difficult on account of their nature and due to the ethical and moral hurdles they raise.
+As mentioned, studying NDEs is difficult on account of their nature and due to the ethical and moral hurdles they raise.

 A solution to this scientific conundrum would be the artificial triggering of NDEs – itself a very touchy subject.

 Meditation-induced Near Death Experiences

 Buddhist documents have mentioned meditation-induced NDEs since ancient times.